CBICA/niCHART/README.md

 ## Setup for development
 Install Python version 3.8.8 or newer.
 The exact procedure depends on the operating system and configuration.
 Verify the version with

 ```shell
 python --version # should be 3.8.8 or newer
 ```

-If python environment is not 3.8.8 or newer, use the following instructions to prepare a conda environment with the correct version.

 ### Prepare conda environment
 Assuming current working directory is `NiBAx` and containing the source code